-Today it’s been a month since I had my last real conversation with my father.
-Two days later, I spoke to him for the last time just before he was rushed into surgery and we shared “I love you’s” and prayed together.
-A couple of days after that there was no brain activity and was to be removed from a breathing ventilator.
+I spoke to him for the last time just before he was rushed into surgery and we shared “I love you’s” and prayed together.
+A coupledays after that there was no brain activity and he was to be removed from a breathing ventilator.
 I flew into Seattle just in time to greet loved ones in my father’s hospital room and a few hours later the staff was taking him off his ventilator.

 The surreal moment my father slipped away, I was holding his hand with one hand and feeling the last of his heart beats with the other.
 I knew I couldn’t allow myself to really feel it right then.
-I took my mother out for some tea, and then we went to a “pre-sanctified” liturgy at the Byzantine Church, as it is the season of Lent, and my first Lenten season.
+I took my mother out for some tea and then we went to a “pre-sanctified” liturgy at the Byzantine Church.

-Allow me to digress; I am preparing to receive confirmation and first communion this Easter, 2017.
-After resigning the pastorate of a protestant church last year, I and my family have been on a catechumen’s journey to full communion.
+Allow me to digress; I was at that time preparing to receive confirmation and first communion, Easter, 2017.
+After resigning the pastorate of a protestant church the previous year, I and my family have been on a catechumen’s journey to full communion.
 My father and I had only been able to speak briefly about that during his last few months.

 I had grown up with my mother and father being church goers for my younger years; Pentecostal Holiness and then later a mega ministry.
 But he had fallen out of church going routine as the years went by.
 But a crucifix?